 Applications are now open for young musicians wishing to audition for the 2021/22 IMO Youth Orchestra & Choir

-This new cross-genre orchestra is funded by the Arts Council of Ireland’s Young Ensemble Scheme and will meet in Galway City from 12th-16th April 2022, with online learning and preparation beginning in November 2021.
+This new cross-genre youth orchestra and choir is funded by the Arts Council of Ireland’s Young Ensemble Scheme and will meet for rehearsals in Galway City from 12th-15th April 2022, for a concert at the Black Box Theatre on 16th April.

-Together they will work towards a performance of Dave Flynn’s groundbreaking work, The Vision Symphony, in Galway on Easter Saturday, 16th April 2022.
+Together they will work towards a performance of Dave Flynn’s groundbreaking work, The Vision Symphony.
 The performance will be conducted by Bjorn Bantock and will also include the world premiere of a new collaborative work composed by young blind/visually-impaired composers.

 All of the musicians involved in the programme will perform from memory.
 Without the need for sheet music, the notion of disability recedes and enables each member of the orchestra to contribute equally.
 The most outstanding applicants will be selected as Youth Orchestra section leaders, and will work alongside professional members of the Irish Memory Orchestra to mentor their section.
 For all of the young participants, the experience of working with acclaimed musicians from diverse musical backgrounds promises to be an unforgettable creative and social experience.